bbbmus/RecipeTest/README.md

 ## Feature:
-Search for recipes by the ingredients currently available to the users Genereate shopping list based on the meal plans
+Search for recipes by the ingredients currently available to the users

+Genereate shopping list based on the meal plans

 ## Future Feature:
 Keep inventory on pantry items by scanning the barcode

+plug-ins to convert different types of recipe format

 ## Dependency-Maven
 ```